frconor-ebook/meditations/_posts/2025-02-12-bartimaeus.md

 *(proofread)*

+*In the name of the Father, and of the Son, and of the Holy Spirit.
+Amen.*

 *My Lord and my God, I firmly believe that you are here, that you see me, that you hear me.
 I adore you with profound reverence.
 I ask your pardon for my sins, and grace to make this time of prayer fruitful.
-My Immaculate Mother, St. Joseph, my Father, and lord, my guardian angel, intercede for me.*
+My Immaculate Mother, St. Joseph, my father, and lord, my guardian angel, intercede for me.*

 They reached Jericho, and as he left Jericho with his disciples and a